JAI Migration

 Finalize() removed

-Finalizers are deprecated and will soon be removed from Java, as they are unpredictable, slow, error-prone, and pose security and resource management risks, making them fundamentally unsafe for modern applications.
+Finalizers have been deprecated in Java 18, as they are unpredictable, slow, error-prone, and pose security and resource management risks, making them fundamentally unsafe for modern applications.
 A number of legacy classes have been updated to no longer implement the finalize method.
 In some cases, it has been replaced with a more appropriate cleanup method; in others, a suitable method already existed.
 The table below summarizes these changes:

 Class Removed Method Replaced by New Method Existing Method